tandeshao/tp/docs/UserGuide.md

 2. Download the latest Abpi.jar from [here](https://github.com/AY2122S2-CS2103T-T17-4/tp/releases).

-3. Copy the file to the folder you want to use as the home folder for Abπ.
+3. Place the file in an empty folder.

 4. Double-click the file to start the app.
-After 10 seconds, if the app still did not start, follow these steps:
+After 10 seconds, if the app did not start, follow these steps:
    1. Open a shell console, such as command prompt or terminal, and navigate to the folder in step 3.
-   2. Run the “Abpi.jar” file with the "java -jar" command in the shell console to start the app, e.g. java -jar Abpi.jar
+   2. Run “Abpi.jar” with the "java -jar" command in the shell console to start the app, e.g. java -jar Abpi.jar

    ![Ui](images/ug/Ui.png)